leroux/libfc/README.md

 // Applies an unary function f to each element of a list xs. int *map(ufunc f, int *xs)

-// Filters a list xs by predicate p.
+// Filters a list xs by a predicate p.
-// A predicate is a unary function that returns a boolean value. int *filter(pred p, int *xs);
+// Note: A predicate is a unary function that returns a boolean value. int *filter(pred p, int *xs);

 // Folds/Reduces list xs by a binary function *f* applied to